zoppo/zoppo/README.md

 your changes and push them to [GitHub][4] to not lose them.
 If you do not know how to use Git, follow this [tutorial][5] and bookmark this [reference][6].

+If you make changes to the core and think they could be useful for others don't hesistate to open [an issue or a pull request][20] showing off the thing.
+It will be discussed unless clearly useful and pertinent to belonging to the core.

+The same reasoning can be applied to existing plugins, don't hesitate to open [an issue or pull request][21].
+That applies to prompts too, just open [an issue or pull request][22].

+If you want to write plugins for your personal use, it's suggested that you create your own plugins directory and add it to the plugins path, it will be automatically used so you don't have to fiddle with git.

+To add it just put in the `~/.zopporc`:

+    zdefault +a ':zoppo:path' plugins '/your/plugins/path

+If you want to write your own prompt and don't want to have it merged upstream, you can do the same with prompts, just add your prompts path to the path:

+     zdefault +a ':zoppo:path' prompts '/your/prompts/path

 Resources
 ---------
 The [Zsh Reference Card][7] and the [zsh-lovers][8] man page are indispensable.